 3.6 Butterworth Filter

-The Butterworth filter is the best compromise between attenuation and phase response.
-It has no ripple in the pass band or the stop band, and because of this is sometimes called a maximally flat filter (Figure 6).
-The Butterworth filter achieves its flatness at the expense of a relatively wide transition region from pass band to stop band, with average transient characteristics.
-The frequency response of the nth order Butterworth filter is given as:
+The Butterworth filter provides the best compromise between attenuation and phase response.
+Because it creates no ripples in the pass band or the stop band, it is sometimes called a maximally flat filter (Figure 6).
+The Butterworth filter achieves its flatness at the expense of a relatively wide transition region between pass band and stop band, with average transient characteristics.
+The frequency response of an nth-order Butterworth filter is